andresterba/streamstatus/README.md

 ## Run

-Simply run with `streamstatus` to see all streamers.
+Simply run with `streamstatus show` to see all streamers.

 ```
-~ streamstatus
+~ streamstatus show
 Your streams are currently :
 [ 0] demuslim         sc2    online
 [ 1] basetradetv      sc2    offline